rliffredo/advent-of-code/aoc_20/README.md

 its quality.
 I am not 100% satisfied with the code as it is now, and its unknowns; however, it is also important to set a limit -- it works for my input, it _seems_ be already readable enough, so be it.

+## Day 21: Allergen Assessment

+This is my least favorite type of puzzle in AoC:
+- Not really much challenging
+- Most of the effort is in understanding the requirement (without possibility to ask for clarifications)

+In my case, I spent quite a lot of time trying to understand what the problem statement was; and then, I was going very cautiously to get the things right, since I was not sure about the problem and the strategy to use.

+Worth mentioning, it was maybe one of the first times I have seen a string output in AoC.
+I had to rework the general runner because of this :)